Kaiconure/spelly/README.md

 ![](./content/spelly_check.png)

-Spelly *only* looks at spells that are learnable by your current main/sub job.
+Spelly "check" commands *only* look at spells that are learnable by your current main/sub job.

 #### Checking for known spells